Table of Contents

 - On windscreen of car to automatically start the wipers

-- On roof of houses and offices to take necessary action against rain
+- On the roof of houses and offices to take necessary action during rain

 what will be the threshold value of the rain drop sensor?